 At the uppermost level, certification (or proof) testing of the overall structure is conducted (FAR 25-307 [8]).
-It is intended to reduce the chance of failure in flight due to errors in the structural analysis of the overall structure (e.g., finite element errors, errors in failure mode prediction).
+This final certification or proof testing is intended to reduce the chance of failure in flight due to errors in the structural analysis of the overall structure (e.g., errors in finite element analysis, errors in failure mode prediction).
 While failure in flight often has fatal consequences, certification failure often has serious financial implications.
-So we measure the success of the tests in terms of their effects on both probability of failure in flight probability of certification failure.
+So we measure the success of the URMs in terms of their effect on probability of failure in flight and in terms of their effect on probability of certification failure.

-5. Structural uncertainties
+III.
+Structural Uncertainties

 A good analysis of different sources of uncertainty in engineering simulations is provided by Oberkampf et al. [9, 10].
-To simplify, we distinguish only between errors (uncertainties that apply equally to the entire fleet of an aircraft model) and variability (uncertainties that vary for the individual aircraft) as we used in [11-12].
+To simplify the analysis, we use a classification that distinguishes between errors (uncertainties that apply equally to the entire fleet of an aircraft model) and variability (uncertainties that vary for the individual aircraft) as we used in our earlier studies [11-12].
 The distinction, presented in Table 1, is important because safety measures usually target either errors or variability.
 While variabilities are random uncertainties that can be readily modeled probabilistically, errors are fixed for a given aircraft model (e.g., Boeing 737-400) but they are largely unknown.
+Since errors are epistemic, they are often modeled using fuzzy numbers or possibility analysis.
 We model errors probabilistically by using uniform distributions to maximize the entropy.
-To simulate errors, we assume that we have a large number of nominally identical aircraft being designed (e.g., by Airbus, Boeing, Embraer, Bombardier, etc.), with the errors being fixed for each aircraft.